So you’re on the hunt for the best minimalist shoes money can buy.

 For many years, a wellworn pair of Levis coupled with Converse sneakers or Harley Davidson biker boots formed the basis of her wardrobe.
 Then, two things happened in quick succession.

-We left wearing a pair of garishly bright Vibram FiveFingers and never looked back.
+We left the workshop wearing a pair of garishly bright Vibram FiveFingers and never looked back.
 That is, Sporty never looked back.
 My story is slightly more complicated because I have a club foot.

-In addition to a three-centimetre length deficit in my right leg, my right foot is also a full size smaller.
+In addition to a three-centimetre length deficit in my right leg, my right foot is also a full shoe size smaller.
 After trying the Vibrams for a while, I decided they weren’t working for me.

-Accommodating my left foot meant that the smaller right foot didn’t fit properly into the separate toes and I kept tripping.
-Opting for a snugger fit on my right foot had my left toes bunching up.
+With regular shoes, a discrepancy in size isn’t that big of a deal.
+That’s not the case with Vibrams.
+Accommodating my left foot meant the smaller right foot didn’t fit properly into the separate toe compartments and I kept tripping.
+Opting for a smaller size had my left toes bunching up.

 At the time I wasn’t too bummed about the turn of events since it meant I had a legitimate reason to buy regular footwear again.
 (Back then I was a sucker for good looking shoes.)